Azure/review-checklists/README.md

 # Azure Review Checklists

+## What is an Azure Review?

+A common request of many organizations starting with public cloud is having their design double-checked to make sure that best practices are being followed.
+One of the teams in Microsoft providing this kind of design reviews and guidance is [FastTrack for Azure (FTA)](https://azure.microsoft.com/programs/azure-fasttrack/), part of Azure Engineering at Microsoft.

-When doing Azure design reviews (or any review for that matter), Excel spreadsheets are often the medium of choice.
-A problem with spreadsheets is that they are not easily made subject to revision control.
+When doing Azure design reviews (or any review for that matter), Microsoft employees (such as FastTrack for Azure engineers) and Microsoft partners often leverage Excel spreadsheets as the medium of choice to document findings and track design improvements and recommendations.
+A problem with Excel spreadsheets is that they are not easily made subject to revision control.
 Additionally, team collaboration with branching, issues, pull requests, reviews and others is difficult at best, impossible in most cases.

+## Why this repository?

 This repo separates the actual review checklist content from the presentation layer, so that the JSON-formated checklist that can be subect to version control, and it can then be imported into an Excel spreadsheet by means of Visual Basic for Applications (VBA) macros for easier handling (not all of us like working natively with JSON).
 The provided [Checklist Review Spreadsheet](./spreadsheet/review_checklist.xlsm) leverages code to interpret JSON from the VBA module in [https://github.com/VBA-tools/VBA-JSON/](https://github.com/VBA-tools/VBA-JSON/), from which there is a copy in this repo to be self-contained (make sure you use the latest version though).
 The [Checklist Review Spreadsheet](./spreadsheet/review_checklist.xlsm) includes some macros (find the source code both in the spreadsheet as well as [here](./code/Sheet1.cls)), which are accessible from control buttons in the main sheet.